Milonga (dance event)

 A Milonga is an event where Argentine tango is danced.
-The venue dedicated to milongas may also be called "milonga".
 People who frequently go to milongas may be called milongueros.
-Most milongas are held on a regular basis (usually weekly), and may be accompanied by dancing classes, practice lessons, and sometimes demonstration dances.
+Many milongas are held on a regular basis (often weekly), and may be accompanied by dancing classes, practice lessons, and sometimes demonstration dances.

 Music

-The music played is mainly tango, vals and milonga.
+The music at a milonga is mainly tango, vals and milonga.
 While most often recorded music is played, an orchestra may perform live music for part of the event.
-Most often traditional tango music from the 1930s to 1950s, the so-called "Golden age of Tango", is played, but sometimes modern interpretations of classical tango music may be mixed in.
+The core repertoire is traditional tango music from the 1930s to 1950s, the so-called "Golden age of Tango", but sometimes modern interpretations of classical tango music may be mixed in.
 In Buenos Aires, other types of dance music may be played occasionally, but this is less common elsewhere.
-When a significant amount of modern or non-tango music is played, this will typically be communicated; otherwise, at an event advertised as a milonga the DJ will be expected to play a very large proportion of classical tango music.